 Financial restrictions apply to not only credit card companies but also banks and their affiliates.
 There are strict rules about remarketing with financial institutions.

 For example, remarketing is not permitted when someone visits a “bad credit” section of a site.
 They cannot be shown targeted ads that focus on improving their credit or loans that are available for people with bad credit.
 Ads that guarantee foreclosure prevention or advertise get-rich-quick loans are also forbidden.

 If you will be advertising in an area that is considered to be sensitive or has some restricted topics, following Google’s best practices is the safest way to avoid penalties.

 Always use a frequency cap so that the same user is not shown your ads too often.
 You don’t want them to feel like you’re stalking them!
-It is also best to avoid ad copy that implies knowing any personal information about the user.

-I hope this information has helped you learn a little more about PPC restrictions and best practices.
 Do you have any questions about AdWords?
 Feel free to ask in the comments and we will get back to you right away!

 Trevin serves as the VP of Marketing at WebFX.
 He has worked on over 450 marketing campaigns and has been building websites for over 25 years.
 His work has been featured by Search Engine Land, USA Today, Fast Company and Inc.